finos/FDC3/website/versioned_docs/version-2.0/api/ref/DesktopAgent.md

 An app can only be joined to one channel at a time.

-Rejects with an error if the channel is unavailable or the join request is denied.
-The error string will be drawn from the [`ChannelError`](Errors#channelerror) enumeration.
+If an error occurs (such as the channel is unavailable or the join request is denied) the promise MUST be rejected with an `Error` Object with a `message` chosen from the [`ChannelError`](Errors#channelerror) enumeration.

 #### Examples